 - From axis label, click on edit and refer to activity column.

 Download this sample file from here to learn more.

-As I said, milestone chart is easy to understand for the end user and you can track your project scheduling in a simple way.
-It looks a bit tricky when you are making it for the first time but, if you are an emerging project manager then it’s must for you to give it a try.
+As I said, milestone chart is easy to understand for the end-user and you can track your project scheduling in a simple way.
+It looks a bit tricky when you are making it for the first time but, if you are an emerging project manager then it’s just for you to give it a try.

 Have you ever tried this chart before?

-Share your views in the comment section, I’d love to hear from you and please don’t forget to share it with your friends.
+Share your views in the comment section, I’d love to hear from you, and please don’t forget to share them with your friends.

 More Charting Tips and Tutorials

 - How to Add a Horizontal Line in a Chart in Excel

 - How to Add a Vertical Line in a Chart in Excel